-If the participants are interested in seeing each other's masks, they can do so during the 15-minute break later in the session.
-During the break, they can leave their masks on their seats and let participants look and see what they wrote.
+If the participants are interested in seeing each other's masks, they can leave their masks on their seats and let participants look and see what they wrote.
 If participants aren't comfortable with sharing, they can keep their masks private.